 Causes of Brain Fog:

-Brain Fog has been observed in those who have had COVID-19 by directly infecting neural cells, suffered COViD-19 related hypoxia, or a temporary lack of oxygen to the brain, or other COVID-19 related neurologic illnesses such as stroke.
+Brain Fog has been observed in those who have had COVID-19 by directly infecting neural cells, suffered COVID-19 related hypoxia, or a temporary lack of oxygen to the brain, or other long-COVID-19 related neurologic illnesses such as stroke.
 This phenomenon has occurred both in COVID-19 patients who were admitted to the hospital and in those who suffered only mild symptoms and did not require hospitalization.
+Long hauler COVID patients can experience chronic symptoms lasting months or longer.

 It can also be brought about by other neurologic illness including Lupus, Chronic Fatigue Syndrome, Fibromyalgia Sleep Apnea, and other conditions.
 Brain Fog also be found in connection with low mood, depression, and post-traumatic stress disorder (PTSD), among other mental health concerns.